Last updated on January 2, 2023

 One day, after succumbing to depression over her inability to understand how anyone could be happy, she went to the beach.
 Stashed in her bag was bread to feed the seagulls.
-Hope noticed one seagull was lame, but he pushed his way through the crowd of frenetic, cocky birds and snatched a couple of crumbs.
+Hope noticed one seagull was lame, but he pushed his way through the crowd of anxiety-driven birds and snatched a couple of crumbs.
 His tenacity inspired Hope, and she tried harder to get the crumbs to him.
 When the bread was gone, the lame bird hobbled off with bread crumbs filling his happy belly.

 “Maybe there is more to this ‘it’s not fair’ thing than meets the eye,” Hope said as she climbed into her car.
 Was it fair that the poor bird had an accident?
 Maybe he was in a fight.
-Maybe he was born that way.
+Perhaps he was born that way.
 Did it matter how he got hurt?

 Hope’s thoughts returned to mothers who didn’t want their babies.
 What chance did a helpless babe have at the scalpel of a skilled surgeon?
 She couldn’t be sure, but she had heard that the doctors did their deed while the baby was still alive.
 Once a body dies, the organs die almost immediately.
 Now she was more depressed.
 Some circumstances provided no hope and no future.
 It wasn’t fair.
-In fact, it was worse than that.
+In fact, it was worse than unfair.
 It was inhumane.

-Luck of the draw, that’s what it was.
+The luck of the draw, that’s what it was.
 How depressing, though, to believe life was nothing more than karma.
 Some people receive good karma, and some people receive bad karma.
 Hope shook her head.
 “No, that can’t be true.
 There must be something that controls the world besides karma and luck.”

 The idea of life being nothing more than a series of chances bothered Hope.
 “So, does that mean you cast your dreams upon the waters and hope one of them comes true?”
 Hope shook her head again.
 “If that were so, that would mean life was just a chasing after the wind.”